Mashamba/hackathon-starter/README.md

 submitting a pull request.
 This project uses
 [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with a few minor exceptions.
-If you are submitting a pull request that involves Jade templates, please make sure you are using *spaces*, not tabs.
+If you are submitting a pull request that involves pug templates, please make sure you are using *spaces*, not tabs.

 License
 -------